justPauw/pokemon-umbral-stasis/docs/pokemon/006-starly.md

       <p style="color: #737373; margin: 0px;  font-weight: normal; font-size:16px;">Abilities</p>
       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="This Pokemon cannot have its accuracy lowered.
 This ability does not prevent any accuracy losses other than stat modifiers, such as the accuracy cut from fog; nor does it prevent other Pokemon's evasion from making this Pokemon's moves less accurate.
 This Pokemon can still be passed negative accuracy modifiers through heart swap.
 Overworld: If the first Pokemon in the party has this ability, any random encounter with a Pokemon five or more levels lower than it has a 50% chance of being skipped.">Keen-eye</a>

         /<a href='' title="This Pokemon's recoil moves and crash moves have 1.2x their base power.  struggle is unaffected.
-The "crash moves" are the moves that damage the user upon missing: jump kick and high jump kick.">Reckless</a>
+The "crash moves" are the moves that damage the user upon missing: jump kick and high jump kick.">Hidden: Reckless</a>
       </div>
     </div>
   </div>